-The Audit, Fraud and Prevention Group (AFPG) are independent of Risk Management.
-AFPG provides independent assurance to stakeholders and senior management on compliance with all credit policies and procedures in the Company and the effectiveness of credit management processes.
-This is undertaken by a periodic review of all risk-taking units, in addition to Risk Management.
+The Internal Audit Group ("IAG") acts as the third line of defence function in the Parent Company, independent from both the business units ("first line of defence") and Parent Company's Operational risk team ("second line of defence").
+IAG provides independent assurance to stakeholders and senior management on compliance with all risk policies and procedures in the Company and the effectiveness of risk management processes.
+This is undertaken through periodic reviews of all risk-taking units, in addition to Risk Management.